 The LAC III/Bella T was bought and sold several times between 2003 and 2008, but none of her owners could get her moved to a new location, and all of them ran into financial or legal trouble trying to finish the project.
 Her last owner was Europa Shipping Capital, who is currently the respondent in the upcoming public auction.
 In that matter, there is a claim against the vessel for €835,000 from Rapaport Flagship Capital, meaning there is at least one outstanding debt against the cursed ship.
 The Bella T was assigned for public auction by the Western Cape High Court in November 2021, and her auction is set to take place in March 2022.

-The auction will include the ship plus four shipping containers containing her various parts and extras - engine components, propellers, and interior fittings.
-She's currently stripped down to bare steel, and completing the refit and making her seaworthy has an estimated cost of R37 million (South African rand), which is roughly $2.5 million USD.
+The auction will include the ship and four shipping containers with her various parts and extras - engine components, propellers, and interior fittings.
+She's currently stripped down to bare steel, and completing the refit and making her seaworthy comes with an estimated cost of R37 million (South African rand), which is roughly $2.5 million USD.
 Even that seems like a very conservative estimate.

 According to the Maritime Bureau of Africa, the Bella T's steel hull and aluminum superstructure are still in good condition.
 Her engine room, bilges, and interior layout are epoxied and still serviceable, although the exterior is due for another application.
-You can add the hull work to her extensive repair checklist.
-We'd also recommend getting her shipped to a new harbour, clearing the debt, and renaming her one more time.
+You can add the hull work to her repair checklist.
+We'd also recommend shipping the boat to a new harbour, clearing the debt, and renaming her again.
 However, if you're going to rename the boat, make sure you follow the ritual to the letter otherwise the Bella T is going to end up rusting away in a new city under the same spell.